Bill McCollum: Florida Attorney General

 McCollum opposed the federal Stimulus bill, as well as the $20 billion federal oil fund that limited his office's ability to pursue claims against BP, and requested additional authority from the federal government to address Medicaid fraud.

 While Attorney General, McCollum defended Florida's ban on adoptions by homosexuals from a lawsuit, In re: Gill, that challenged the ban.
 McCollum hired Dr. George Rekers, a controversial clinical psychologist, to testify during the trial that heterosexual parents provide a better environment for children.
 The trial resulted in the overturning of the ban.
 When an appellate court upheld the lower court ruling, McCollum declined to appeal the case to the Supreme Court.

 McCollum was also the Florida Chairman for the Rudy Giuliani presidential campaign in 2008.

 2010 gubernatorial candidacy

 On May 18, 2009, McCollum announced his candidacy for Governor of Florida.
 The election determined the successor of Charlie Crist who later lost his bid for a seat in the U.S. Senate.

 McCollum opposed federal health care mandates in Florida, decrying them as an unconstitutional "tax on living," and joined with 13 other state attorneys general in filing a federal lawsuit.
 The majority of Florida voters opposed such a lawsuit according to polling in April 2010.
 He has advocated a state constitutional amendment that would opt Florida out of Washington mandates on health care, although questions about whether such an amendment would be constitutional have been raised.
 On September 8, 2009 McCollum said he supported Medicare and Medicaid programs but opposed a government-run 'public option' for health insurance.

-On August 24, 2010, McCollum lost the Republican primary election to Rick Scott.
+In the Republican primary, McCollum faced businessman Rick Scott, who had never before held elective office.
+McCollum criticized Scott's tenure as CEO of healthcare company Columbia/HCA, during which the company became entangled in a federal Medicare fraud investigation.
+Scott countered that the FBI had never targeted him personally.
+The Miami Herald noted that a 1998 congressional bill sponsored by McCollum would have made it more difficult to prosecute Medicare fraud cases, a fact that undermined McCollum’s criticisms of Scott.

+Scott defeated McCollum in the August primary with approximately 46.4% percent of the vote to McCollum's 43.4%.